 Most medical care and treatment goes well, but things occasionally go wrong, and you may want to complain.
 So where do you start?

-The NHS has its own complaints procedure, which is always the first step for any complaint.
+The NHS has its own complaints procedure, which is always the first step for any complaint, including complaints about a professional misconduct.

-However, the NHS complaints procedure does not cover cases in which you wish to complain about a regulator, private health services, report professional misconduct or raise concerns about a care home or social care service.
+However, the NHS complaints procedure does not cover cases in which you wish to complain about a regulator, private health services or raise concerns about a care home or social care service.
 In those circumstances different rules apply.
 Take a look at the sections:

 What to consider before making a complaint